hdShang/arxiv-daily/docs/cs-RO/2025-10-25/papers/251022336v2-toward-humanoid-brain-body-co-design-joint-optimization-of-control-a.md

 ---
 layout: default
-title: Toward Humanoid Brain-Body Co-design: Joint Optimization of Control and Morphology for Fall Recovery
+title: "Toward Humanoid Brain-Body Co-design: Joint Optimization of Control and Morphology for Fall Recovery"
 ---

 # Toward Humanoid Brain-Body Co-design: Joint Optimization of Control and Morphology for Fall Recovery